ivanmolto/influenpeer/README.md

 ## Intro

-Influenpeer is a video NFT creation platform powered by Zora and Livepeer built in the OP Mainnet, Base and Zora networks.
+Influenpeer is a video NFT creation platform powered by Zora and Livepeer built in the OP Mainnet, Zora, and Base networks.
 It ensures to creators video NFTs up to 10GB and video playback optimised for all their followers and audiences on all bandwidths and device types.

 ## Overview